Scalable performance

 Custom behavior, zero new services.

-Extend any table with a JavaScript class, computed fields, validation, side effects.
-It runs in-process alongside your data, no microservice, no extra network hop.
+Extend any table with a JavaScript class.
+Computed fields, validation, side effects, all running in-process next to your data.
+No microservice, no extra network hop.

 Documentation